Child World: History

 Child World was founded by Joseph Arnesano & Sid Schneider in Quincy, Massachusetts in 1962.
 It became a publicly-traded corporation in 1968, based in Avon, Massachusetts.

 It acquired Children's Palace from Kobacker Stores in 1975.
 Post merger, Child World began incorporating the Children's Palace stylized castle decor into its new stores.

-The 1981 purchase of Child World by Cole National Corporation was followed by 1984's Kohlberg Kravis Roberts takeover of Cole.
+In 1981, Child World was purchased by Ohio businessman Joseph E. Cole's Cole National Corporation; it came under the ownership of Kohlberg Kravis Roberts following its 1984 purchase of Cole's firm.